 Operating Activities.
-Our operating activities provided \$21,000 and used \$4.9 million of cash during the three months ended March 31, 2005 and 2004, respectively.
-During the first quarter of 2005, our net operating loss was offset by a \$9.2 million reduction in our accounts receivable due to the collection of monies owed to us.
-During the first quarter of 2004, our net operating loss of \$10.9 million was offset by a \$3.1 million increase in accrued research, clinical and licensing fees primarily due to \$2.9 million related to the future payment of milestone and licensing fees to Acrux and Tanabe, a \$2.0 million reduction in our accounts payable primarily due to the timing of payments.
+Our operating activities used \$18.0 and \$17.1 million of cash during the nine months ended September 30, 2005 and 2004, respectively.
+During the first nine months of 2005, our net operating loss of \$23.4 million was offset by a \$7.7 million reduction in our accounts receivable due to the collection of monies owed to us, which in turn was offset by a \$1.3 million increase in inventory to support sales anticipated in the last three months of 2005 and a \$770,000 decrease in the accrued chargeback reserve, primarily due to decreased sales.
+During the first nine months of 2004, our net operating loss of \$20.7 million was offset by a \$3.6 million increase in accrued research, clinical and licensing fees primarily due to \$2.9 million related to the future payment of milestone and licensing fees to Acrux and Tanabe.

 Investing Activities.
-Our investing activities provided \$13.0 million and used \$5.1 million in cash during the three months ended March 31, 2005 and 2004, respectively.
+Our investing activities provided \$3.7 million and \$6.9 million in cash during the nine months ended September 30, 2005 and 2004, respectively.
 The fluctuations from period to period are due primarily to the timing of purchases, sales and maturity of investment securities.

 Financing Activities.
-Financing activities provided cash of \$20.6 million and \$1.0 million during the three months ended March 31, 2005 and 2004, respectively.
-These amounts include the proceeds from the March 15, 2005 sale of 6,250,000 shares of our common stock at a price of \$3.40 per share providing us with net proceeds of \$19.6 million, the proceeds from the exercise of stock options and borrowings under note arrangements in both the first quarter of 2005 and 2004.
+Financing activities provided cash of \$21.7 million and \$3.1 million during the nine months ended September 30, 2005 and 2004, respectively.
+These amounts include the proceeds from the March 15, 2005 sale of 6,250,000 shares of our common stock at a price of \$3.40 per share, providing us with net proceeds of \$19.6 million in the nine months ended September 30, 2005, as well as the proceeds from the exercise of stock options, employee stock purchase plan (ESPP) purchases and borrowings under note arrangements in both the first nine months of 2005 and 2004.

-In the first quarter of 2004, we signed an agreement for a line of credit with Tanabe, allowing us to borrow up to \$8.5 million to be used for the development of avanafil (TA-1790), our erectile dysfunction compound currently in Phase 2 clinical trials.
-The secured line of credit may be drawn upon quarterly and each quarterly borrowing will have a 48-month term and will bear interest at the annual rate of two percent.
-As of March 31, 2005 we had a long-term notes payable balance of \$3.9 million and \$4.6 million remaining available on the credit line.
-We borrowed an additional \$700,000 under this credit line in the first quarter of 2005.
+In the first quarter of 2004, we signed an agreement for a line of credit with Tanabe, allowing us to borrow up to \$8.5 million to be used for the development of avanafil.
+The secured line of credit may be drawn upon quarterly and each quarterly borrowing will have a 48-month term and will bear interest at the annual rate of 2%.
+As of September 30, 2005, we had a long-term notes payable balance of \$4.9 million and \$3.6 million remaining available on the credit line.
+We borrowed an additional \$1.7 million under this credit line in the first nine months of 2005.

-On December 22, 2004, we filed a shelf registration statement on Form S-3 with the SEC which allows us to offer and sell up to an aggregate of \$50 million of common stock from time to time in one or more offerings.
+On December 22, 2004, we filed a shelf registration statement on Form S-3 with the SEC, which allows us to offer and sell up to an aggregate of \$50 million of common stock from time to time in one or more offerings.
 The terms of any such future offering would be established at the time of such offering.
-On February 22, 2005, we filed a prospectus supplement with the Securities and Exchange Commission relating to an underwritten public offering of 7,500,000 shares of common stock under the existing shelf registration statement and supplement thereto.
-On March 15, 2005, we sold 6,250,000 shares of our common stock at a price of \$3.40 per share providing us with net proceeds of \$19.6 million.
+On February 22, 2005, we filed a prospectus supplement with the SEC relating to an underwritten public offering of 7,500,000 shares of common stock under the existing shelf registration statement and supplement thereto.
+On March 15, 2005, we sold 6,250,000 shares of our common stock at a price of \$3.40 per share, providing us with net proceeds of \$19.6 million.